Sleep music continues to grow in popularity and availability.

 Parents have put their children to sleep at night for generations with lullabies.
 Why wouldn’t it work on adults too?

-Also known as “sleeping music,” there are several to this musical genre as suggested by various studies.
+Also known as “sleeping music,” there are several to this musical genre as suggested by various studies, though your personal results may vary.

 - A decrease in cortisol, the fight-or-flight hormone.